nebulastream/nebulastream/docs/design/20240822_query_frontend.md

 # Alternatives
 Basically, we could base our parser on other systems.
 The PostgreSQL parser implements many SQL features and its dialect is widely used.
+We looked into some alternatives more deeply and list them here:

 ### A1: Old NES parser:
 https://github.com/nebulastream/nebulastream/blob/ba-niklas-NESSQL/nes-core/src/Parsers/NebulaSQL/gen/NebulaSQL.g4